andyalky/concorde/README.md

 - [ ] Refactor the operator so that you inherit from a base class (so you can reuse base class for different operators)

 ## The crew in the cockpit ##
-Concorde was designed by Andrew Alkhouri (@andyalky) through work done at Campaigner (campaigner.com).
+Concorde was designed by Andrew Alkhouri (@andyalky).
 You can connect with him on LinkedIn at www.linkedin.com/in/andyalky.